cbonoz/ethnyc25/README.md

 **Locations used:**
 - Contract deployment: Each new offer page triggers a Hardhat deployment of a unique contract.
 - Build pipeline: Hardhat compiles contracts and generates ABIs/types for frontend integration.
-- Automated testing: Hardhat runs JS/TS and Solidity tests to validate behavior.
+- Automated testing: The app has JS/TS and Solidity tests to validate behavior. <a href="https://github.com/cbonoz/ethnyc25/blob/main/contracts/contracts/SimpleOfferContract.t.sol#L55">example</a>.

 ---